Freiling87/CCU/CCU/Scratchpad.md

 New
 ###			H	Repair Weapons
 New
-###			H	Reviveable (Infinite)
-Instead of dying, agent will be Injured instead.
-Player can revive them or hire someone to do it unlimited times.
-###			H	Reviveable (One)
-Instead of dying, agent will be Injured instead.
-Player can revive them or hire someone to do it once.
-###			H	Reviver
-If hired and surviving, will revive the player once
 ###			H	Sell Faction Intel 1-4
 Costs $1,000 to bump reputation up one level (Hostile → Annoyed etc) "Improve Faction Relations"
 Should only allow for 1 of these to simplify algorithm But this means you'll need further faction traits
-###			H	Statue
-Remove colors
-Tint white
-Make stationary, Invincible, non-reactive
 ###			H	Summon Professional
 New
 Pay a fee for him to teleport a Hacker, Thief, Doctor or Soldier to you.
 You still have to pay them to hire them.